 At that time, Michelangelo Buonarroti was working for the Medici.
 He used to go to the quarries of Carrara to look for the best marble to make his artworks.
 The Master was forced to leave Carrara and move to the marble basins owned by the family.

 As soon as extractions started, there was the need to build a road to carry the precious blocks of “white gold” from the mountain to the sea.
-For this reason, and thanks to Michelangelo, born the road called Via del Marmo.
+For this reason, and thanks to Michelangelo, the road is called Via del Marmo.
 Nowadays this main street crosses the town center from east to west.

 The Origin of the name Forte dei Marmi

 The name “Forte dei Marmi” derives from the 18th-century red fort you can see in the main square.
 The Grand Duke of Tuscany, Peter Leopold I of Lorraine, ordered the construction of the fort to defend the coast and the inland against Turkish assaults.
-It was used also as a storehouse of the marble extracted from the mountains before ship boarding.
+It was used also as a storehouse of the marble extracted from the mountains before shipboarding.
 That’s why they call it Forte dei Marmi, a marble fort.

 An Exclusive Day in Forte dei Marmi, Versilia

-Only in the late 1800s, the tourist development begins.
+Only in the late 1800s, the tourist development begin.
 With time it became one of the most requested summer holiday destinations for aristocrats, diplomats, and businessmen.
 Today it is popular among national and international celebrities, politicians, football stars, and wealth managers.

 Things to do in Forte dei Marmi Italy